bjdavidson/samson/plugins/gcloud/README.md

 If the file upload takes too long or you have a custom cloudbuild.yaml, use build triggers instead and notify samson of the finished builds via the build api.

+## Image scanning

+Scan all GCR builds for vulnerabilities.
+They are displayed on the build page.
+If the stage opts in to "Block deploy of vulnerable images", then deploys will fail.

 ## Setup

  - enable [cloudbuild api](https://console.cloud.google.com/apis/api/cloudbuild.googleapis.com/overview)